 Plant with wild strawberry, merten's sedge, and large-leaf avens to truly cover every last speck of bare ground.

-last image credit: Walter Siegmund - Own work, CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=2201194
+First image credit: Walter Siegmund - Own work, CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=2201194

 fringecup